 Treating Thinning Hair:

 Avoiding ammonia will also help restore thinning hair.
 Remember that hair follicles in men can die off but hair follicles in women most often are just dormant.
 Follicles can become dormant as a result of damage or clogging.
 The two most common sources of damage to hair follicles are ammonia and cancer treatment therapies.
 Another reason why hair follicles can go dormant is because they are clogged and unable to grow hair.
-This is most commonly due to plastics found in hair Soothe Plus is a product is made with only 100% certified ingredients and is highly effective at gently removing plastics and other impurities from the scalp while enhancing blood circulation in the scalp without risk at damaging the hair follicles..
-To clarify the scalp of plastics and other clogging impurities, use a product like , , and treatments.
+This is most commonly due to plastics found in hair styling products.
+To clarify the scalp of plastics and other clogging impurities, use a product like Soothe Plus shampoo, conditioner, and treatments.
+Soothe Plus is a product is made with only 100% certified organic ingredients and is highly effective at gently removing plastics and other impurities from the scalp while enhancing blood circulation in the scalp without risk at damaging the hair follicles.

 Dry, Brittle, or Weak Hair:

-A vital tool in providing beauty services to any client who has undergone cancer treatment is the.
+A vital tool in providing beauty services to any client who has undergone cancer treatment is the Wet Stretch Test.
 This test will quickly, reliably, and accurately analyze exactly what the hair needs and precisely how to treat it.

 A Meaningful and Rewarding Specialty